Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Infinite volume extrapolations

-The last three columns of Tab.~\ref{tab:susc_vol_data} are not-so-easy to interpret.
-The $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>^2-3$ variety of the excess kurtosis definitely decreases with the box volume $V$, the $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>-3\<q_\mr{ren}^2\>$ variety seems somewhat undecided, and the $\<q_\mr{ren}^4\>-3\<q_\mr{ren}^2\>^2$ variety likely increases towards the largest volumes.
-Hence, we include a factor $(L/r_0)^4$ in the first case, a factor $1$ in the second case, and a factor $(r_0/L)^4$ in the third case before plotting them in the left panels of Fig.~\ref{fig:kurt_vol_V_const_3_rev}.
-The striking observation is that --~with these volume factors included~-- the data for the three varieties (without any fit) look similar to each other, except for a change in the vertical scale.
-In all cases we get a reasonable fit to a constant, if we include the four largest box volumes (shown).
+The last three columns of Tab.~\ref{tab:susc_vol_data} are not so easy to interpret.
+The $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>^2-3$ variety of the excess kurtosis definitely decreases with the box volume, the $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>-3\<q_\mr{ren}^2\>$ variety seems somewhat undecided, and the $\<q_\mr{ren}^4\>-3\<q_\mr{ren}^2\>^2$ variety likely increases toward the largest volumes.
+Hence, we include a factor $(L/r_0)^4$ in the first case, a factor $1$ in the second case, and a factor $(r_0/L)^4$ in the third case to plot them in Fig.~\ref{fig:kurt_vol_V_const_3_rev} (left panels).
+It is striking to see that --~with these volume factors included~-- the data for the three varieties resemble each other, except for a change in the vertical scale.
+For each variety we get a reasonable fit to a constant, if we include the four largest box volumes, and the resulting value is consistent with other works with similar volumes \cite{Ce:2015qha,Bonati:2015sqt}.

-However, it is by no means clear that the large-volume asymptotics of these quantities is a finite constant.
-In App.~\ref{sec:app} we will present our hypothesis that one must include a factor $(L/r_0)^2$, $(r_0/L)^2$ and $(r_0/L)^6$ for these quantities, respectively, in order to obtain a finite value in the infinite volume limit.
-The right panels of Fig.~\ref{fig:kurt_vol_V_const_3_rev} give the reader a preview of how this hypothesis works on the present data.
+However, from Fig.~\ref{fig:kurt_vol_V_const_3_rev} (left) it is not obvious that the large-volume asymptotic of these quantities is a finite constant.
+In App.~\ref{sec:app} we will present an auxiliary study (at coarser lattice spacings) that suggests that one must include a factor $(L/r_0)^2$, $(r_0/L)^2$ and $(r_0/L)^6$, respectively, in order to obtain a finite value in the infinite-volume limit.
+The right panels of Fig.~\ref{fig:kurt_vol_V_const_3_rev} give a preview how this hypothesis works on the present data.
 Again, the three excess kurtosis varieties are found to look similar to each other, except for a change in the overall scale.
-Each one of the right panels includes a fit of the largest four volumes to a constant, which (by the $P$-value) is worse than the respective fit in the left panel.
+Each panel includes a fit of the largest four volumes to a constant, which (by the $P$-value) is worse than the respective fit in the left panel.